Sass tutorial for beginners

 SASS Tutorial For Beginners

-Sass, or Syntactically Awesome Style Sheets, is a preprocessor scripting language that compiles to CSS.
-It adds powerful, dynamic features to CSS, allowing you to create styles in a more organized, modular, and maintainable way.
+SASS, or Syntactically Awesome Style Sheets, is a pre-processor scripting language that compiles into CSS.
+SASS extends the capabilities of CSS, offering powerful features that enable you to create styles in a more organized, modular, and maintainable way.

-Sass actually comes with two versions: the original Sass and the more popular SCSS.
-While they both offer the same features, the main difference lies in their syntax.
+SASS actually comes in two versions: the original SASS and the more popular SCSS.
+Both offer the same features, but the main difference lies in their syntax.

 $primary-color: #3498db